day0market/pyalgotrader/docs/cta_strategy.md

             )
             self.history_data = [db_tick.to_tick() for db_tick in s]

-        self.output(f"Historical data loaded，The amount of data：{len(self.history_data)}")
+        self.output(f"Historical data loaded, The amount of data：{len(self.history_data)}")
 ```
 &nbsp;

 ### Brokered transactions

-LoadingCTAAfter strategies and relevant historical data，Strategy related indicators will be calculated according to the latest data。If they meet the conditions will generate trading signals，Issued a specific commission（buy/sell/short/cover），And the next oneKLine auction。
+Loading CTA after strategies and relevant historical data, Strategy related indicators will be calculated according to the latest data.
+If they meet the conditions will generate trading signals, Issued a specific commission（buy/sell/short/cover）, And the next oneKLine auction.

-Depending on the type of delegate，Backtesting engine provides2Brokered transactions kinds of mechanisms to try to imitate the real trade links：
+Depending on the type of delegate, Backtesting engine provides2Brokered transactions kinds of mechanisms to try to imitate the real trade links：

-- Limit orders brokered transactions：（Direction, for example to buy）First determine whether the transaction occurred，Standard price for the transaction commission>= Under aKThe lowest line；Then determine the transaction price，Price and the transaction price was commissioned at aKMinimum line opening price。
+- Limit orders brokered transactions：（Direction, for example to buy）First determine whether the transaction occurred, Standard price for the transaction commission>= Under aKThe lowest line；Then determine the transaction price, Price and the transaction price was commissioned at aKMinimum line opening price.

-- Stop single brokered transactions：（Direction, for example to buy）First determine whether the transaction occurred，Standard price for the transaction commission<= Under aKThe highest price line；Then determine the transaction price，Price and the transaction price was commissioned at aKMaximum line opening price。
+- Stop single brokered transactions：（Direction, for example to buy）First determine whether the transaction occurred, Standard price for the transaction commission<= Under aKThe highest price line；Then determine the transaction price, Price and the transaction price was commissioned at aKMaximum line opening price.

 &nbsp;

 The following shows the engine limit orders brokered transactions process：
 - Brokered transactions will determine the price；
-- All limit order limit order traversal dictionary，Push commissioned into the transaction queue status is not updated；
+- All limit order limit order traversal dictionary, Push commissioned into the transaction queue status is not updated；
-- Analyzing Transaction Status，If there is turnover，Push transaction data and commission data；
+- Analyzing Transaction Status, If there is turnover, Push transaction data and commission data；
-- Delete turnover limit orders from the dictionary。
+- Delete turnover limit orders from the dictionary.

 ```
     def cross_limit_order(self):